RafaelBarbosatec/flutter_robot/README.md

 ```

-You also can setting a specific 'threshold' to a Robot, just pass the param 'goldenThreshold' in your super.
-This way just in this Robot test will use this 'threshold':
+You also can setting a specific `threshold` to a Robot, just pass the param `goldenThreshold` in your super.
+This way just in this Robot test will use this `threshold`:

 ```dart